Code-Institute-Submissions/Pic-Phonics/README.md

 ## Credits
 ### Content
-CJ Fallon - Sounds Like Phonics Teachers Resource Book, CJ Fallon Website
+CJ Fallon - Sounds Like Phonics Teachers Resource Book, CJ Fallon Website Orlagh Lomasney - Provided voice for the game audio and additional resources and advice on phonics learning

 ### Media
-TeachersPay teachers website
-Pexels.com
-The photos used in this site were obtained from ...
+TeachersPay teachers website - letter image from flashcards obtained from the site The photos used in this site were obtained from Unsplash.com & Pexels.com Audio provided by my sister Orlagh Lomasney

 ### Acknowledgements
 I received inspiration for this project from my sister, she is a primary school teacher based in Cork and had discussed with me the lack of available interactive resources freely available online for parents and teachers.
+My mentor Brian Macharia
+Tim from Tutor Support for his advice, help and guidance.